This Tunnel of Fudge Cake or Tunnel of Doom Halloween Cake is a moist vanilla Bundt cake with a rich ribbon of chocolate running it.

 Any time I heard about a Tunnel of Fudge Cake recipe, I’d make a mad dash to check it out.
 Most included a boatload of chopped nuts, something my family would not eat.
 One of my foodie friends shared this recipe. which is sans nut and topped with a glossy chocolate glaze.

 I knew I’d found a winner.
 The first time I made this cake, it was also October.
-I renamed it Tunnel of Doom cake for Halloween.
-Who wouldn’t want to have a slice of this decadent cake for some much-needed sustenance after an exhausting night of Trick-or-Treating?
+I renamed it Tunnel of Doom cake for a fun Halloween cake.
+Who wouldn’t want to have a slice for some much-needed sustenance after an exhausting night of Trick-or-Treating?

 Origin of Tunnel of Fudge Cake

 The original tunnel of fudge cake recipe was the Pillsbury bake-off winner in 1966.
 Created with a package of Double Dutch Frosting Mix, the recipe soon became obsolete when the mix was discontinued.
 A blogger friend shared her tunnel of fudge cake recipe with me (her blog no longer exists), but I think there are many recreations.

 Most recipes I encountered include a couple of cups of chopped walnuts, but my family prefers nut-free desserts.
 This version was perfect although I tweaked and added extra butter for a pound cake consistency.

 Bill went crazy for this tunnel of fudge cake, as did my girlfriends who joined me for coffee, knitting, and lots of chit chat.
 With a dense, buttery crumb and a scrumptious fudgy surprise in every slice, I have a feeling you’ll love this one, too.